walterbrown17/clutch_riding/SIMPLE_PRD.md

 Inefficient driver behavior, specifically "clutch riding," leads to measurable fuel waste and increased vehicle maintenance costs.
 A systematic, data-driven approach is required to identify, quantify, and flag this behavior at scale across the fleet to enable targeted interventions and cost-saving initiatives.

 ## 2.2 Solution
-An automated pipeline, executed via a Jupyter Notebook (`clutch_riding_production_7days.ipynb`), that transforms raw telemetry into a single structured, persistent database table that directly powers a multi-level customer-facing report.
+An automated pipeline, executed via a Jupyter Notebook (`clutch_riding_production_7days.ipynb`), that transforms raw telemetry into two structured, persistent database tables that directly power a multi-level customer-facing report.

 ## 2.3 Success Metrics
 - **Data Robustness:** The pipeline can successfully process any specified date range of historical data.